AlexDJA/football-analyser/README.md

 # Football Analyser

-A machine learning project that predicts football match outcomesfor teams in the Top Five European Leagues (2024/25 Edition).
+A machine learning project that predicts football match outcomes for teams in the Top Five European Leagues (2024/25 Edition).

 ## Features